parse-community/docs/_includes/parse-server/file-adapters.md

 # Configuring File Upload

+*Available only on Parse Server starting 5.0.0*

-Starting at Parse Server V5.0.0, Parse Server restricts file upload to authenticated users only to improve Parse Server's default security.
+Parse Server restricts file upload to authenticated users only to improve Parse Server's default security.
 This behaviour can be modified by specifying `fileUpload` options to your Parse Server configuration.

 Available options are: